Planet Ill Rocks: Tanya Morgan And The Kickdrums At Mercury Lounge 7/25/2010

 While the first phase of the album deals with his development and manifestation as an artist, the next part deals with his growth and development as a man.
 Beginning with the song “Life as a Shorty,” Fashawn opens up to what made him the man he is.
 He speaks of the lack of his birth father early in life, and the presence of his mother’s many suitors and his attachment to them.
 He speaks to the difficulties he had growing up, not as a source for pity or sympathy but as the difficult journey we all face as people.

-On “Ecology” Fashawn leaves behind themes of growth for ones of survival, chronicling how environment and situation can change the direction and aspiration of life, particularly in South Central Los Angeles.
+On “Ecology” Fashawn leaves behind themes of growth for ones of survival, chronicling how environment and situation can alter direction and aspiration in life, particularly in South Central Los Angeles.
 This is reinforced on the track “Our Way.”
 “I’m from the sunshine state but we living in darkness, be smart n***a, enter with caution.”
 ‘Nuff said.

-Fashawn follows that hood acknowledgement with self-exploration.
-While he previously blamed environment for how he is, now he begins to address the part he plays in his actualization.
-The song “Why” puts this in full view, bolstered by soft strings and a Curtis Mayfield-ish sample.
+Fashawn addresses his role in self-actualization on “Why,” bolstered by soft strings and a Curtis Mayfield-ish sample.
 With refreshing courage he addresses God of all things with the track “Father.”
 To a dithering piano that filters from left to right in your speakers, Fashawn ponders the state of man and why people carry the things in their hearts and minds that they do.
 It’s not a cry for salvation or anything enormous, but that’s the beauty of it.

 The highlight of the album is the positively brilliant title track “Boy Meets World.”
 It is a ten minute opus that is the summation of Fashawn’s entire “doctoral thesis.”
 It is informative, revealing the course of his life in the first four minutes in a fashion that sets up the balance of the song bridged by a lullaby piano.
 Fashawn then drops a half sung melodic flow that ratchets up the emotion and gravity with help from exiles strings.
 Think “Libertad” from Aquemini in tenor.
 It’s not rap in composition but it is sharp in delivery and potent in emotional quotient.
 The remainder of the album functions as a pressure valve to release the pent up emotion built by this song.
 Noteworthy is the very dope “The Score” which is demolished by Planet Asia.